Equality, Involvement, Communication and Membership Strategy

 As a foundation trust we are accountable to our members – local people who have joined our organisation because they take an interest in what we do, our staff are also members.
-In April 2017, the members’ council approved a refreshed membership strategy.
+In September 2020, the members’ council approved a refreshed Equality, Involvement, Communication and Membership Strategy.

-An update on the work to progress the Membership Strategy is reported annually at the Annual Members’ Meeting (AMM).
+An update on the work to progress the Equality, Involvement, Communication and Membership Strategy is reported annually at the Annual Members’ Meeting (AMM).

 Page last updated on: